europ/atacac/docs/README.md

 ## Introduction

-The project was designed to work from GitLab CI, however all the steps in the workflow are wrapped in tox, so you can use your own CI/CD framework to define the individual steps.
+The project was designed to work from GitLab CI, however all the steps in the workflow are wrapped in a standalone script or container, so you can use your own CI/CD framework to define the individual steps.

 You can have a look at our example [.gitlab-ci.yml](../example/.gitlab-ci.yml).